ThePyth0nKid/Fuut/README.md

 This website is made up of the following sections:

+1. Header with navbar
-1. Home/High quality hero image
+2. Home/High quality hero image
-2. Why Fuut?
+3. Why Fuut?
-3. Our Products
+4. Our Products
-4. Ask us
+5. Ask us
+6. Footer with social medid icons

 ## Home/Introduction